hornjason/ansible-ocp-aws/README.md

  - **vpc_cidr**: - Can customize as needed, ex `"10.0.0.0/16"`
  - **admin_user**: - SSH user that will be created on each VM ex. `cloud-user`
  - **rhsm_user**: - If subscribing to RHSM using username / password, fill in username
- - **rhsm_pass**: - If subscribing to RHSM using username / password, fill in passowrd for RHSM
+ - **rhsm_password**: - If subscribing to RHSM using username / password, fill in passowrd for RHSM
  - **rhsm_key**: -  If subscribing to RHSM using activation key and orgId fill in activation key here.
  - **rhsm_org**: - If subscribing to RHSM using activation key and orgId fill in orgId here.
  - **rhsm_broker_pool**: - If you have a broker pool id for masters / infra nodes fill it in here.
 This will be used to for all masters/infra nodes.
 If you only have one pool id to use make this the same as `rhsm_node_pool`.